Now taking applications for Fall 2016!

 - Inventory activities

 - Drug inventory and ordering

-The Pharmacy Technology Program is a one semester program (16 weeks); admitting a new class every Fall and Spring semesters, classes are offered both daytime and evenings.
+The Pharmacy Technology Program is a one semester program (16 weeks); admitting a new class every Fall and Spring semesters, classes are offered in the daytime only.
 Classes are twice a week on campus as well as blended online.
 Each student will receive transferable 16 hours of electoral credit hours to apply toward a continuing degree.
-Our program also offers advanced credit, which gives students who are currently working in a pharmacy or have worked in a pharmacy credit hours towards their required 80 hours of clinical practice (five days of hospital & five days of retail).
+Our program also offers advanced credit, which gives students who are currently working in a pharmacy or have worked in a pharmacy credit hours towards their required 160 hours of clinical practice (five days of hospital & five days of retail).
 All students must complete a background check, provided through the college and be current on immunizations before beginning clinical rotations.